jaclu/tmux-menus/README.md

     run-shell ~/clone/path/menus.tmux

-Reload TMUX environment with `$ tmux source-file ~/.tmux.conf` - that's it!
+Reload TMUX environment with `tmux source-file ~/.tmux.conf`.
+You should now be able to use the plugin.

 ## Configuration